When she answered the phone all she could hear is crying on the other end.

 Four people, including three from the CCP team, filed complaints against McGinnis in February.
 The other was the band manager, Jeremiah Windego.

-Soon after the complaints were filed, Windego quit, as did Stone and the case aide worker, Autumn Windego.
+Soon after the complaints were filed, Windego quit, as did Stone and child in care worker, Autumn Windego.

 The team’s supervisor, Amanda Jourdain, is still on leave.